Is home renovation software what you need? Read on..

 This is an inexpensive option that allows you full access to expensive AND expansive software programs without purchasing them.
 For a modest subscription fee, some for as low as $5 a month, you can log in to this type of service and design, save, and print your renovation plans.

 Many services also have forums where you can question and discuss renovation tips and dilemmas with other users.
 Some programs also have built-in estimators that can help determine whether your budget is reasonable for your project or if it will be busted before completion!

 Several websites offer free access to limited versions of design programs.
 Even with limitations, these programs can allow you to create printable, color designs with dimensions and material listings.

 A quick online seach for "home design software" will turn up a substantial list to choose from.
 Most of them will feature options for laying ceiling and floor tiles, painting rooms, and building decks.

 Go ahead, put your project on the screen using home renovation software – you might just like it.
-But if you'd prefer the professional help of an experienced builder then Steve Burgess of Toolbox Renovations will be happy to assist.
+But if you'd prefer help then Carey Derksen of Toolbox Renovations will be happy to assist.